Xipooo/XYZ_Delivery/README.md

 ## Preliminary Schedule

+### Sandbox and Dojo Sessions

 The daily schedule will be divided into two sessions, separated by a one-hour lunch break.
-The morning sessions will focus on introducing new concepts, providing a solid theoretical foundation, and exercises within sandboxed environments to allow for practice and experimentation.
+The morning sessions will focus on introducing new concepts, providing a solid theoretical foundation, and exercises within a sandbox environment to allow for practice and experimentation.
 The afternoon sessions, on the other hand, will be dedicated to practical application in a Dojo environment.
+Students will identify real-world items to work on during Dojo time with the assistance of Liatrio's team of experts and other students in the program.
 This hands-on approach allows students to apply what they've learned to their own code base, fostering a deeper understanding and mastery of the material.

 Immediate feedback from the Liatrio team during these practice sessions further enhances the learning experience.
 It not only helps students correct mistakes in real-time but also provides them with personalized guidance and support.
 This structured yet flexible learning environment promotes active engagement, encourages problem-solving, and ultimately leads to more effective skill acquisition and application.

+### Timeline

 The initial four weeks of the training will be dedicated to a set of prioritized topics, providing a structured learning path.
 The final week will be utilized for revisiting previous topics based on the progress and needs of the students, and addressing any additional topics deemed important by Liatrio's team of trainers.
 This approach ensures a comprehensive review and reinforcement of learned concepts, thereby enhancing the effectiveness of the training.
 Additionally, it allows for customization of the curriculum to better meet the needs of the students, leading to improved outcomes and greater student satisfaction.